 But one that stays is a female patient in her 40s with hereditary haemorrhagic telangiectasia.
 She had multiple nasopharyngeal telangiectases and a 30-year history of recurrent severe epistaxis and nasopharyngeal bleeds.
-Her life was a misery as she bled for several hours each day.
+Her life was misery as she bled for several hours each day.
 She required frequent hospitalisations and had required blood transfusion on hundreds of occasions.
-Multiple ear, nose and throat specialists had been consulted and she had undergone many nasal cauteries and packings, but she was told that “nothing more could be done”.
+Multiple ear, nose, and throat specialists had been consulted and she had undergone many nasal cauteries and packings, but she was told that “nothing more could be done”.
 Remarkably, embolization had never been considered.
 Obviously, this was in the days before Google!

 I performed a three-pillar embolization, perfectly straightforward, and she had a marvellous result.
 Her bleeding almost completely ceased and her life was transformed.
 She had a durable response and sent me a Christmas card for many years afterwards.

 What is your key message to young interventional radiologists?

 - If this is your calling then embrace it and go hard.

 - Never abandon the patient if the outcome is suboptimal; they need your extra support and often will be very grateful for it.

 - Do not skimp on research, do all you can and build relationships with your mentors.